Know Before You Go

 You may be able to leave your coat, bag and/or umbrella at the venue coat check.

-Coat check is available on an event-by-event basis at the Aotea Centre (at stalls level on the ground floor), The Civic, Auckland Town Hall and the Bruce Mason Centre.
-To see if coat check is available for the event you are attending, you can phone ahead on 09 309 2677 or check with any of our front-of-house staff upon arrival at the venue.
+Coat check is available on an event-by-event basis at the Aotea Centre (at Stalls level on the ground floor), The Civic, Auckland Town Hall and the Bruce Mason Centre.
+To see if coat check is available, ask any of our front of house staff upon arrival at the venue.

-If you are seen using a camera or camera phone when it is not permitted, you will be asked to stop and your camera may be confiscated by an usher.
+If you are seen taking photos when it isn’t permitted, you will be asked to stop.

 For some performances, promoters are happy for you to take photos.
-You’ll be told about this prior to the event, or we will post signs by the auditorium entrances.
-Please do not use flash or block other peoples’ view of the stage with your camera or phone.
+The audience will advised of this prior to the event, or there will be signs by the auditorium entrances.
+Please do not use flash or block other peoples’ views of the stage with your camera or phone.

-For professional quality cameras, a press pass is generally required – photographers can apply for these via the concert promoter.
+For professional quality cameras, a media pass is generally required – photographers can apply for these via the promoter of the show.

 We ask that you turn your mobile phone off during performances.

 Switching a phone to silent may eliminate noise, but the light or vibrations from your phone are likely to be a distraction to other audience members.